 sudo systemctl enable httpd.service

-Now you need to create directory tree which will be used to hold website data.
-Set the working directory to /var/www by running this command:
+- A directory tree is used to hold website data.
+First, set the working directory to /var/www by running this command:

 mkdir -p yourdomain.com/public_html

-chmod -R 755 /var/www
+chown -R apache:apache /var/www/yourdomain.com/public_html chmod -R 755 /var/www

-Input this content to the file:
+- Paste the following content to the file:

 <html> <head> <title>This is a test page</title> </head> <body> <h1>It works!</h1> </body> </html>

-Step 4 — Creating the Virtual Host
+4. Creating the Virtual Host

 - Create a new virtual host .conf file in the Apache configuration directory:

 <VirtualHost *:80> ServerName www.yourdomain.com ServerAlias yourdomain.com DocumentRoot /var/www/yourdomain.com/public_html ErrorLog /var/www/yourdomain.com/error.log CustomLog /var/www/yourdomain.com/requests.log combined </VirtualHost>